-Key Value Type Required Description miso_io_num integer() yes SPI leader-in, follower-out pin (MOSI) mosi_io_num integer() yes SPI leader-out, follower-in pin (MISO) sclk_io_num integer() yes SPI clock pin (SCLK)
+Key Value Type Required Description poci(miso) integer() yes SPI peripheral-out, controller-in pin (MOSI) pico(mosi) integer() yes SPI peripheral-in, controller-out pin (MISO) sclk integer() yes SPI clock pin (SCLK)

 The device\config entry is a properties list containing entries for each device attached to the SPI Bus.
 Each entry in this list contains the user-selected name (as an atom) of the device, followed by configuration for the named device.